AndreaSantinato/LothiumLogger/README.md

 The file's sink offer the ability to write logs to one or more files/folders, like mentioned before, this sink required a set of options passed through a dedicated object to properly working.
 This options class have different type of property, the minimum required are the following:

-The 'AddFileSink()' have this property to be inizialized:
-    - name: indicate the name of for the final created file
-    - path: indicate the path where the final file will be created
-    - minimumLogLevel: indicate the minimum accepted logging level for the sink.
-    - restrictedToLogLevel: indicate the only accepted loggin level for the sink, this value overwrite the minimum one.
-    - typeOfGeneratedFile: indicate the type of the final created file (for now there is only two types: GenericLog & LothiumLog)

 ```csharp
 var logger = new Logger(settings => {
     settings.AddFileSink(options => {